rstockm/mastotags/README.md

 - **Visual Metrics**: Clear visual representation of hashtag popularity with color-coded bars
 - **Integrated with Mastowall**: Select up to three hashtags to view associated posts on Mastowall
 - **No Authentication Required**: Works without Mastodon login or API tokens
+- **URL Parameter Support**: Search directly via URL parameters for easy sharing and bookmarking
+- **Share Search Results**: Copy a direct link to your current search results

 ## How It Works